yreclab/yreclab/README.md

 source ./emsdk_env.sh
 ```

-## Obtaining CLAPACK

-A copy of CLAPACK-3.2.1 and the associated f2c library are included
-in this repository for reproducibility between builds.

 ## Compilation

 To build, simply `make clean; make all`.
-Binaries will be
+Binaries will be found in the
+`bin/` folder, and intermediate build products in the `build/` folder.

 As a C and WebAssembly code, YREC can also be compiled natively as a C
 framework or to target Node.js as well.

+## Differences from stock YREC (v.
+5.1) or `f2c`'ed output

+Making modifications to yreclab locally is possible by editing the C
+code in `src/yrec-c` and recompiling.

+- `yrec-f/step.f`: a driver for the web version of YREC
+- `src/yrec_c_defs.c`: defines common blocks for f2c
+- variable length arrays are not supported (`boole.f` and `splinj.f`)

+In some cases, `f2c` will incorrectly emit the wrong type during
+translation, which will lead to a
+`warning: function signature mismatch`.
+In these cases, it is easiest to edit the C file directly.

-# Usage
+# Self-hosting

 In order to run yreclab in the web context, start a web server in the
 `bin/` directory; for instance, using node, you can install the